ICE-Score: Instructing Large Language Models to Evaluate Code: Results

 \section{Results}

 \paragraph{Human-based Usefulness} Table~\ref{tab:conala} shows the correlation between different metrics with human preference.
-We compare two variants of our evaluation approach, reference-free and reference-enhanced evaluations, with 10 baseline metrics.
-We find that GPT-3.5-based evaluators outperforms these metrics by a significant margin, regarding both example- and corpus-level correlations.
-Our observation is consistent with the work of CodeBERScore, where the variants of CodeBERScore mostly outperform the strong baselines like chrF and ROUGE-L. For example, reference-free GPT-3.5 evaluator achieves 0.556 and 0.546 measured by Spearman correlation on example level and corpus level, respectively.
-In contrast, prior evaluation metrics barely reach the score of 0.5.
-In addition, we find that reference-enhanced evaluator does not significantly improve the performance, indicating the reference-code may not be optimized.
-Our further analysis on human rating of reference code of CoNaLa complies this implication, where the average score of reference code only achieves 3.4 out of 4, suggesting that not all human practitioners consider the reference fully useful.
+We compare two variants of our evaluation approach, reference-free and reference-enhanced evaluations, with 10 baseline metrics and their variants.
+We find that \texttt{ICE-Score} outperform these metrics by a significant margin, regarding both example- and corpus-level correlations.
+Our observation is consistent with the work of CodeBERScore, where the variants of CodeBERScore mostly outperform the strong baselines like chrF and ROUGE-L. For example, \texttt{ICE-Score} achieves 0.556 and 0.546 measured by Spearman correlation on example level and corpus level, respectively.
+In contrast, prior evaluation metrics barely reach a score of 0.5.
+In addition, we find that \texttt{Ref-ICE-Score} does not significantly improve the performance, indicating the reference code may not be optimized.
+Our further analysis of the human rating of CoNaLa reference code complies with this implication, where the average score of the reference code only achieves 3.4 out of 4, suggesting that not all human practitioners consider the reference fully useful.

 \paragraph{Execution-based Functional Correctness} Table~\ref{tab:humaneval_example} and Table~\ref{tab:humaneval_corpus} present the results of example- and corpus-level functional correctness, respectively.
-From Table~\ref{tab:humaneval_example}, we observe that both reference-free and reference-enhanced evaluators consistently outperform the other baselines across all four programming languages on the example level.
-The reference-free GPT-3.5 evaluator even outperforms the reference-enhanced one, which suggests the potential bias in some reference code.
+From Table~\ref{tab:humaneval_example}, we observe that both reference-free and reference-enhanced \texttt{Ref-ICE-Scores}consistently outperform the other baselines across all four programming languages on the example level. \texttt{ICE-Score} even outperforms the reference-enhanced one, suggesting potential bias in some reference code.
 Additionally, we find that METEOR and CodeBLEU receive better correlations than all variants of CodeBERTScore, indicating that they are still strong baselines compared to the recent neural-model-based evaluators in code generation.
-In Table~\ref{tab:humaneval_corpus}, we observe that our reference-enhanced evaluator achieves the state-of-the-art performance among all evaluation metrics.
-When compared to other baselines, the reference-free GPT-3.5 evaluator still achieves comparable results to the source-free CodeBERTScore-F3.
+In Table~\ref{tab:humaneval_corpus}, we observe that our \texttt{Ref-ICE-Score} achieves state-of-the-art performance among all evaluation metrics.
+When compared to other baselines, \texttt{ICE-Score} still achieves comparable results to the source-free CodeBERTScore-F3.